ingresso-group/feather-demo/README.md

 ### Deploying the Demo

--   Just merging into `master` will automatically deploy the demo
+-   To deploy the demo, run the `npm run deploy` command

 #### To keep a nice clean release history you can additionally